mashRafi75/Trade2z/README.md

 - **Performance Tracking**: Country and region-based rankings and detailed investment tracking help users monitor progress and make informed decisions.
 - **Earning Opportunities**: Users can profit from trading, while experts earn by conducting seminars and publishing blogs.

-## Technical Implementation
-Trade2z is built using MySQL for its database management, ensuring robustness and scalability.
-The platform utilizes modern web technologies for responsiveness and cross-browser compatibility, with thorough testing to guarantee a seamless user experience.

 ## Aim & Objectives
 - Provide real-time cryptocurrency price data and expert analysis.
 - Offer a user-friendly platform for trading and tracking holdings.